We’ve got the lowdown on haunted houses, trick-or-treat events, family-friendly festivals and more things to do for Halloween in Phoenix 2017.

 Tour two haunted houses and fight off zombies on a zombie paintball course.
 Attempt the chainsaw gauntlet to see how fast you can escape!
 The Scaregrounds also features different nightly entertainment, live bands, DJs, and the Beer and Wine Cemetery where “spirits” come to life.

 Created by nationally-recognized and award-winning haunted house designers, the 13th Floor will transport you to new levels of horror.
-Prepare to be terrified by two epic haunted attraction walkthroughs, The Frenzy and Dead House, for one all-inclusive price.
+Prepare to be terrified by two epic haunted attraction walkthroughs for one all-inclusive price.
 The 13th Floor is an intense, graphic, theatrical show that will take you on a gut wrenching ride of visceral thrills and psychological horror.

 The Gauntlet is a terrifying maze full of heart-pounding terror.
 This multi-level haunted house contains ground-breaking special effects, animatronics and skilled actors.
 Participants will be required to crawl and climb over objects and stairs.